arizvisa/ida-minsc/docs/static/pythontyping.rst

 the types used by instruction operands and global variables.
 This is normally exposed to the user by various commands or hotkeys.

-IDAPython and the IDA SDK exposes an API to allow a user to programmatically apply and retrieve type information from the various places a type might have been applied to.
+IDAPython and the IDA SDK expose an API to allow a user to programmatically apply and retrieve type information from the various places a type might have been applied to.
 There are a variety of functions that do this, and a number of enumerations, flags, and constants that allow one to customize